marc7s/Homelab/README.md

 `sudo apt install pass`
 9. Create a vault file
 `ansible-vault create Configuration/group_vars/all/vault`
-10. Add a password for that file in the popup.
+10. Add a password for that file if asked in a popup.
 This will be required later if the file needs to be viewed or changed
 11. Enter the following content (with your own settings) inside that file and save it
 ```yml
 ---